Flipgrid is a video-based tool allows for discussion across digital devices, but in a fun and engaging way that makes it ideal for use in education.

 What's Good About Flipgrid?

-The ability to add rich media allows students to be creative and, potentially more importantly, expressive.
+The ability to add rich media encourages students to be creative and, potentially more importantly, expressive.
 By adding emoji, text, and stickers, students can engage with class content as they might interact with friends using social media platforms.

 This aspect can help students feel less apprehensive and more empowered to express themselves openly, engaging more deeply with the task.
 Ultimately, that should result in deeper learning and better content recall.

 On a software level, Flipgrid is great for integration.
-Since it works with Google Classroom, Microsoft Teams, and Remind, it's easy for a teacher to integrate into the current virtual classroom setup.
+Since it works with Google Classroom (opens in new tab), Microsoft Teams (opens in new tab), and Remind (opens in new tab), it's easy for a teacher to integrate into the current virtual classroom setup.

 How Does Flipgrid Work?